dyiwu/chaos/content/post/slides-index/about_talks.md

 [reveal_hugo]
 theme = "moon"
 highlight_theme = "solarized-dark"
-slide_number = true
+slide_number = "c/t"
 transition = "zoom"
 +++
 ```

-### Folder structure
+## Folder structure
 The folder structure would look like as section presentations.
+Additional content files can be placed in the section and will be added to the presentation in the order of their **weight** in front matter also, such
+`weigt = 10`

 ```
 - content
-  - about-talks # The about page of talks.
+  - slide
-  - ted-talk
+    - slide-for-my-talk
-    - index.md # beginning of the ted talk presentation
+      - index.md # beginning slide of this presentation
-    - body.md # appends to the ted talk presentation
+      - body.md # appends to this presentation
-    - conclusion.md # appends to the ted talk presentation
+      - conclusion.md # appends again
+      - picture.jpg  # picture used in slide
 ```

-### Keyboard shortcuts
+## Keyboard shortcuts

 - <kbd>N</kbd>, <kbd>SPACE</kbd>:	Next slide
 - <kbd>P</kbd>: Previous slide